Job goes away, production stays

 Not in the lack of production.

 In the distribution?
-In the terrible dictator who will let everyone wither away (will he end up alone with ten blondes?)
+In the terrible dictator who will let everyone wither (will he end up alone with ten blondes?)

 Navigating the maximum limit "cleans" the mind of the mess of thinking about intermediate scenarios.